ifrojdo/ifrojdo.github.io/cmdline_course.md

 ---

 ## Command-line Course 2021
+During the Command-line tools for linguist course, or KIK-LG221, the aim has been to learn the basics of operating a Unix environment using command-line.
+This course is especially aimed at linguists as we learn how to handle text files and do text processing using command-line tools.
+In addition to this, the course also introduces the concept of working through remote servers using tools as SSH and Github.

 ### **Week 1:** Introduction to Command Line
 The first week of this course focused on setting up and getting used to the Unix environment.